-Not surprisingly the school has ruffled feathers for various reasons.
-Some resent NYC's Department of Education for spending taxpayer money to "coddle" gay students; others question the wisdom of segregating these teens from the general population; still others have difficulty with a student body that is comprised largely of girls and boys who are flamboyant and/or don't adhere to standard gender roles.
+Not surprisingly, the school has ruffled feathers for various reasons.
+Some City residents resent the Department of Education for spending taxpayer money to "coddle" gay students; others question the wisdom of segregating these teens from the general population; still others have difficulty with a student body that is comprised largely of girls and boys who are flamboyant and/or don't adhere to standard gender roles.
 (And not all critics are anti-gay Republicans or Catholics.)
 A number of years ago there was a backlash when some Milk students were involved in a number of robberies/swindles in the neighborhood.

 On the other hand, many of Harvey Milk's students are kids who probably didn't grow-up in nurturing families (some end up in the streets) or have positive role models to look up to.
 And chances are good they wouldn't have continued their education, so in that respect the school has a very important purpose.